quchen/articles/useful_techniques.md

 ### Bouncy folds

-1. Picking every second element of a list:
+1. Picking every second element of a list - the idea here is that the external value switches between `True` and `False` every element, and only if it's `True` that element is added to the result.

     ```haskell
     every2nd :: [a] -> [a]